Ydrolog/WS_Mdl/README.md

 ./code/Env/how_to_make_Env.txt
 (C:\OD\WS_Mdl\code\Env\How_to_make_env.txt)

-(3. Opt: PS7 - #666 I should make a guide later)
+3. (Opt: PS7 - #666 I should make a guide later)

-(4. Opt: QGIS - #666 I should make a guide later.
-This is only needed on the PC used to review outputs)
+4. (Opt: QGIS - #666 I should make a guide later.
+This is only needed on the PC used for reviewing outputs)
 ---

 ## Terminal tools